How To Get a $40,000 Loan: Approval Tips and Options

 Can I get a $40,000 loan with bad credit?

-You can obtain a $40,000 loan with bad credit, but your approval odds are low, and the loan is likely to carry high interest rates.
+Yes, you can get a $40,000 loan with bad credit, but your approval odds are low, and the loan is likely to carry high interest rates.
 Increase your chances by trying lenders known for working with bad credit applicants, having a co-signer or improving your creditworthiness before applying.

 Will applying affect my credit?

-Applying for a $40,000 personal loan can affect your credit as it'll generate one or more hard credit inquiries on your credit report.
+It can.
+Applying for a $40,000 personal loan will generate one or more hard credit inquiries on your credit report.
 If you're rate-shopping, minimize damages by limiting inquiries to a 14- to 45-day window.
 Most credit scoring models treat those applications as one if they're for the same loan type.

 Can I repay the loan early?